Spiritual Self-Defense, Part 1: Acknowledge the Power of Your Actions

 Spiritual Self-Defense, Part 6: Fight This Fight

 We’ve all experienced that moment of panic, that sense of paralysis, after a man just said something or did something to us that crossed the line.
 We’ve all faced the crisis of, “Was what he just did OK?” …followed by the next crisis of “What should I do?
-Should I be smooth and pretend this didn’t happen, or should I do something that will feel very awkward, hard, rude, and uncomfortable for everyone?
+Should I be smooth and pretend this didn’t happen, or should I do something that I feel will be awkward, hard, rude, and uncomfortable for everyone?
 Should I roll with this, or fight it?
 Do I have a responsibility to do something?
 Didn’t Jesus turn the other cheek?
 What would God want me to do?”
 And probably the most terrifying moment of all: When we realize the strength we need and thought we had simply isn’t there.

 As the hushed subject of abuse is increasingly forced into the open – and as the mountain of sexual abuse and harassment reports grows larger by the day – it’s becoming clear that this problem is both bigger and more wide-spread than anyone wanted to imagine, implicating men in every sphere of society (both secular and Christian).
 This is not just a threat that lurks far away, in dodgy places where we never go – it’s all around us.
 And it doesn’t just threaten “bad girls,” “immodest” women, or black sheep who have stepped outside of some sort of “umbrella of protection” – strong Christian women face this evil, even in their own homes and churches.
 It’s a battle that each of us, at some level, will have to fight.
 But are we ready?